parkermmr/EGB242/EGB242_A2_Report_G98.md

 ## Section 1: De-noising the Communication Channel

 ### 1.1 Audio Signal Analysis
+Time-Domain Plot of Multiplexed Audio Signal
+Graph 1: The recorded audio waveform in the time domain over 20 seconds shows amplitude variations, indicating potential noise interference during transmission.
+These variations suggest the influence of multiple noise sources as the signal passes through Earth's atmosphere and space.

+Frequency-Domain Plot of Multiplexed Audio Signal Graph 2: This plot reveals distinct peaks at various frequencies.
+Each peak represents different components within the multiplexed audio signal, highlighting the carrier frequencies modulated with the original audio signals and potential noise frequencies introduced during transmission.

+Carrier Frequencies
+Graph 3: Significant peaks at approximately 10^4 Hz, 3 x 10^4 Hz, 5 x 10^4 Hz, and 7 x 10^4 Hz are marked with red circles.
+These peaks indicate the primary frequencies for de-multiplexing the audio signals and suggest potential noise interference.

+Demodulated Audio Signal Analysis
+Carrier Frequency: 8260.00 Hz

+Graph 4 (Time Domain): The signal oscillates around zero amplitude with notable fluctuations, indicating the presence of noise and distortions likely from single-frequency tones introduced during transmission.

+Graph 5 (Frequency Domain): A dominant peak at 0 Hz suggests the main frequency component of the signal, with additional smaller peaks indicating harmonics or noise.

+Carrier Frequency: 24240.00 Hz

+Graph 6 (Time Domain): Amplitude variations indicate that the audio signal retains its structure but is significantly influenced by noise and distortions from atmospheric and single-tone noise effects.

+Graph 7 (Frequency Domain): A significant peak at 0 Hz with additional smaller peaks highlights the presence of noise components, emphasizing the need for de-noising techniques.

+Carrier Frequency: 40260.00 Hz

+Graph 8 (Time Domain): The signal shows significant fluctuations around zero amplitude, indicating the impact of noise and distortions during transmission.

+Graph 9 (Frequency Domain): A dominant peak at 0 Hz and additional smaller peaks suggest the presence of noise or harmonics, emphasizing the necessity for cleaner signal processing.

+Carrier Frequency: 56100.00 Hz

+Graph 10 (Time Domain): Variations in amplitude indicate the audio signal is heavily influenced by noise and distortions from atmospheric distortions and single-tone noise effects.

+Graph 11 (Frequency Domain): A significant peak at 0 Hz with smaller peaks suggests noise components, highlighting the need for de-noising techniques to enhance audio quality.

+Carrier Frequency: 72080.00 Hz

+Graph 12 (Time Domain): Fluctuations around zero amplitude indicate the presence of noise and distortions, affecting the signal’s structure.

+Graph 13 (Frequency Domain): A strong low-frequency component with additional noise elements suggests the presence of single-tone noise effects, necessitating effective de-noising strategies.
 #### Objective
 Analyze the noisy multiplexed audio signal.